 What food to take winter backpacking (examples)

 These are just a few examples.
 I tend to carry small meals in general with the strategy of snacking often.
-Most hikers just use package food that only requires adding hot water to the package.
+Most hikers just use packaged food that only requires adding hot water straight into the package.
 I prefer dishes with fresh vegetables and sauces on rice noodles, pasta, and bread, homemade muesli, etc. If I am hiking only for 2–3 days, I can manage the extra weight and avoid pre-packaged foods.
-That said, I will carry a few pre-packaged extra meals for backup purposes.
+That said, I will carry a few pre-packaged extra meals for emergency purposes.

 - Nutella/Walnut burrito (3.60 oz.)